 If we get too close to the mask, we receive visual information that destroys the illusion of convexity.
 For example, reflections from the plastic surface often reveal the true curvature of the mask.

-Stand a few feet away from the mask.
+Student Instructions: Stand a few feet away from the mask.
 With one eye closed, look at the mask.
 Does the mask appear concave or convex?
 Now open both eyes.
 Does the mask continue to look convex?
 Finally, with both eyes open, move from side to side.
 Can you escape the gaze of the mask?

 Using a little Tide or Cheer and a black light, you can make messages and scary images appear seemingly out of nowhere.
 Many liquid detergents contain optically active fluorescent dyes called chromophores.
 These dyes serve as whitening agents that are intended to make yellowed clothing look white and brighter.
 When illuminated with ultraviolet light, these liquids fluoresce, giving off a cool blue light.
 By mixing roughly equal parts of detergent and water, you can produce a "paint" that is invisible in white light but fluoresces dramatically under black (ultraviolet) light.
 You may write a message or draw with your finger tip or a brush on a tabletop, wall, or sheet of paper.
 Once it has dried, your painting will be virtually invisible in normal light but readily visible in ultraviolet light.